 Jeremiah Kalendae serves as the Director of Admissions and Recruitment at Starr King School for the Ministry at the Graduate Theological Union, in Berkeley, California.
-He is passionate about multireligious, counter-oppressive divinity education, and revolutionary social change.
-He is a mystic, artist, sacred activist, spiritual teacher, and writer.
+He is passionate about multireligious, counter-oppressive divinity education, innovative scholarship, and revolutionary social change.
+He is a mystic, artist, sacred activist, community leader, spiritual teacher, and writer.

-Jeremiah earned his M.Div. degree from Starr King, where he received the Dr. John B. Wolf, Schofield, McElroy Scholarships and a Killam Fellowship.
-He also earned an M.S.S.A. in social work with concentration in management from the Mandel School of Applied Social Sciences at Case Western Reserve University, where he was named a Mandel Scholar, and a B.S., magna cum laude, in psychology from Baldwin-Wallace College.
+Jeremiah earned his M.Div. degree from Starr King, where he received the Dr. John B. Wolf, Harry Schofield, and McElroy Scholarships and a Killam Fellowship.
+He also earned an M.S.S.A. in social work with concentration in management from the Mandel School of Applied Social Sciences at Case Western Reserve University, where he was named a Mandel Scholar, and a B.S., magna cum laude, in psychology and sociology (minor) from Baldwin-Wallace College.
+His writing has been published in the Universalist Herald, the All Souls Journal, and he has appeared in local and national radio and television.
 While at the Mandel School, he served in professional field placements as an adjunct instructor of social problems and urban studies, and as a special assistant to the mayor of Cleveland, Ohio.
-He considers his clinical spiritual work in divinity school caring for thousands of individuals and families suffering from illness or preparing for death to be among the great privileges of his life.
+He considers his clinical experience caring for thousands of individuals and families suffering from illness or preparing for death to be among the most transformative experiences of his life.